mdsol/comprehend/README.md

 because it only iterates once over the array.
 For blocks that do not modify the array in place, the result is also equivalent to `select(&block).map(&block)`.

+`Array#comprehend!` comprehends the array in place.
+Its return value is either the modified array or nil if no compacting was done, equivalent to `map!(&block).compact!`.

 # Usage

 ```ruby